 The report integrates the concepts of the ecosystem approach and Maritime Spatial Planning, as well as the relationship between them with a focus on the Baltic Sea context.
 The report incorporates information from the scientific literature, selected reports and pertinent guidance documents.
-It aims to analyse the consistency between the identified perspectives and recommendations and the manner in which the ecosystem approach is characterised and operationalised in the HELCOM-VASAB Guideline for the implementation of ecosystem-based approach in Maritime Spatial Planning in the Baltic Sea.
+It aims to analyse the consistency between the identified perspectives and recommendations and the manner in which the ecosystem approach is characterised, and its operation, in the HELCOM-VASAB Guidelines for the implementation of the ecosystem-based approach in Maritime Spatial Planning in the Baltic Sea.

-- How to implement an ecosystem-based approach in the MSP process?
+- How is an ecosystem-based approach implemented in the MSP process?

 The synthesis is developed in the context of the Pan Baltic Scope project.

 The activity is anticipated to contribute to the coherent implementation of the ecosystem-based approach (EBA) in the national MSP process in the Baltic Sea Region.
-The aim is to share experience regarding the practical implementation of EBA in partner countries (including implementation of the SEA-framework), and to test the HELCOM-VASAB Guideline and the tools for the implementation of EBA in MSP.
+The aim is to share experiences regarding the practical implementation of EBA in partner countries (including implementation of the SEA-framework), and to test the HELCOM-VASAB Guidelines and the tools for the implementation of EBA in MSP.

 The first part of the search was conducted using the key words related to the ecosystem approach and maritime spatial planning.
-Relevant documentation was selected and retrieved materials were analysed.
-The main criterion for including the sources in the synthesis was their relevance to the application of the ecosystem approach in the MSP, but not exclusively in the Baltic Sea context.
-The aim of this selection was to collect a sample sufficiently large and representative.
-Once the first conclusions and recommendations were produced, the results were compared to the content of the HELCOM-VASAB Guideline.
+Relevant documentation was selected and the materials retrieved were analysed.
+The main criterion for including the chosen sources in the synthesis was their relevance to the application of the ecosystem approach in the MSP, although not exclusively in the Baltic Sea context.
+The aim of this selection was to have a large enough sample to be representative.
+Once the first conclusions and recommendations were produced, the results were compared to the content in the HELCOM-VASAB Guidelines.

-The first part of the synthesis presents the review of scientific literature, relevant reports and guidance document.
-This is followed by the presentation of the HELCOM-VASAB Guideline for implementation of the ecosystem-based approach in the MSP and the Malawi principles for the Ecosystem Approach.
-In the last part of the synthesis, the Guideline and Malawi principles are compared with the study, resulting in conclusions and recommendations formulated for the improvement of the Guideline.
+The first part of the synthesis provides a review of the scientific literature, relevant reports and guidance documents.
+This is followed by a presentation of the HELCOM-VASAB Guidelines for the implementation of the ecosystem-based approach in the MSP as well as the Malawi principles for the Ecosystem Approach.
+Finally, the Guidelines and the Malawi principles are compared with the study, and conclusions and recommendations for the improvement of the Guidelines are provided.

 - Best available knowledge and practice